jianwen-android/notes-sst-/Computing+/Chapter 7/A. Ethical and Social Issues of Computing.md

 Each category of evidence that is used for authentication is called an authentication factor[^authfactor].

+Prevents identity theft[^idtheft]

+### Passwords
+- Only known to the user
+- Usually entered with a user name that identifies who the user is claiming to be
+- Can be a poor form of authentication
+	- Avoid birthdates
+	- Avoid surnames
+	- Avoid easily guessable passwords
+	- Use a mixture of lower-case letters, upper-case letters, numbers and symbols
+	- Use mixture of lower-case letters, upper-case letters, nunbers and symbols
+	- Avoid re-using passwords
+	- Avoid leaving them unchanged
+	- Use unique passwords for each computer or online account
+	- Update at least once every 90 days

+### Biometrics
+- Measurement of human characteristics
+	- Fingerprint
+	- DNA
+	- Face
+	- Iris
+	- Retina
+- More secure as physical characteristics measured are typically unique to each user and cannot be easily replicated
+### Security tokens

+[^idtheft]: Impersonation of another person to steal personal details such as name and identity number for fraudulent purposes
 [^auth]: Process of verifying the identity of a user
 [^authfactor]: Category of evidence that is used for authentication: something the user knows or owns, or something that is measured from a physical part of the user
 [^unauthorised]: Situation where data owned by someone is used by someone else without permission